studiopink/pink-editor/README.md

 The editor requires you to set environment variables for `VUE_APP_SOCKET_API` of the `socket.io` connection and the `VUE_APP_API` for the API endpoints exposed on the server.
 The `BASE_URL` is used for routing.

+Run the following commands to create a `.env` file in your editor directory:

 ```bash
 cd server
 touch .env